Cédric Zesiger

-Cédric Adrian Zesiger (born 24 June 1998) is a Swiss professional footballer who plays as a centre back for German club FC Augsburg and the Switzerland national team.
+Cédric Adrian Zesiger (born 24 June 1998) is a Swiss professional footballer who plays as a centre back for Swiss Super League club Young Boys and the Switzerland national team.
 He has also played for the Switzerland U21, U20, U19 and U18 teams.

 Club career

 On 29 June 2019, it was confirmed that Zesiger had signed a four-year contract with Young Boys.

 On 3 May 2023, Zesiger agreed to join Bundesliga club VfL Wolfsburg on a four-year contract when the transfer window opened.

 On 14 January 2025, Zesiger joined Augsburg on loan with an option to buy.
 On 27 May 2025, Augsburg exercised their option to buy and signed a four-year contract with Zesiger.

+On 3 July 2026, Zesiger returned to Young Boys and signed a five-season contract.

 International career

 Zesiger made his debut for the Switzerland national team on 1 September 2021 in a friendly against Greece.
 He played the full match in a 2–1 home victory.